2023 Youth Arts Festival September 16th, 9am-3pm

 One of the highlights of the one-day festival is the Green Energy Park 'Trash Dragon,' a gargantuan costume created and built by local artists totally out of trash.
 Timm Muth, Director of the Green Energy Park, said, "it's fun and educational when children can see something beautiful being created out of stuff that people throw away."

 The Youth Arts Festival is a cooperative effort between Jackson County's Green Energy Park and the following partners:

 • Jackson County

 • The Bascom

 • Town of Dillsboro

 • Top Cats

 The Green Energy Park is located off Haywood Road one-half mile past the Huddle House in Dillsboro.
 Please carpool if you can as there is limited parking.

-This year, a free shuttle will run from Western Builders (164 WBI Drive) parking lots during the event!
+A free shuttle usually runs from Western Builders (164 WBI Drive) parking lots during the event!
 If the shuttle is not there when you park, please wait about 10 to 15 minutes for it to make its trip back to that lot.